shudnal/Seasons/package/thunderstore/Seasons/README.md

 * Haldor has some potentially unavailable items in winter
 * Haldor has some seeds in winter because he knows you will need some in spring

+## Grass control

+If you ever used grass tweaks mods you should be familiar with that settings.

+You can set default grass settings in "Season - Grass" section in general mod config.
+* Patch size (float) - size of terrain square populated with grass (sparseness or how wide a single grass "node" is across the ground).
+Increase to make grass more sparse and decrease to make grass more tight
+* Amount scale (float) - grass density or how many grass patches created around you at once
+* List of affected grass prefabs - string, comma separated - in case you have custom grass prefabs you should add it to that list

+Settings change will be applied on the fly to see effect immediately.

+File "Custom grass settings.json" contains distribution of grass settings between days and seasons.

+Grass settings depends on day and grass settings will be interpolated between two settings.

+For example if scaleMax is set 1.1 in day 1 and 1.3 in day 5 it means intermediate values will be
+* day 1 - 1.1
+* day 2 - 1.15
+* day 3 - 1.2
+* day 4 - 1.25
+* day 5 - 1.3

+The same logic works for other values.
+If value is not set it takes default value set in general settings.

+### Grass settings
+* m_day (int)
+* m_grassPatchSize (float)
+* m_amountScale (float)
+* m_scaleMin (float) - multiplier of minimum size of grass
+* m_scaleMax (float) - multiplier of maximum size of grass.
+If set to 0 the grass will be completely disabled.

+### Some explanations and ideas behind default settings
+* main goal was completely disabled grass in winter after set day.
+That should help greatly to performance in snow storms.
+* grass size will be gradually reduced to zero in winter to make it looks like more and more snow
+* grass will return in spring gradually
+* in spring grass size will be decreased a little in comparison to default grass state
+* in summer grass size will be increased but it will be a bit sparser to not hit performance
+* in fall grass size will be a bit increase and gradually decreased and made sparser on the last day

 ## General settings
 * minimap will be recolored using the seasonal colors setting
 * seasonal items will be enabled in the corresponding season